 Heraklion is busy, bustling and full of hotels, fast food outlets, shops and traffic.
 The main square of Plateia Venizelou is a pedestrian mall sporting cafés and restaurants, with some fascinating shops in the surrounding streets.
 Like many Greek cities Heraklion's architecture was influenced by Venetian occupation, and a Venetian fortress dominates the harbour.

-Heraklion's pride and joy, though, is its archaeological museum, which contains the world's most comprehensive collection of artefacts from the Minoan civilisation, which flourished on Crete around 1600 BC.
-Heraklion is close to the major archaeological site associated with the Minoans at Knossos.
+The pride and joy of the resort city, though, is its archaeological museum, which contains the world's most comprehensive collection of artefacts from the Minoan civilisation, which flourished on Crete around 1600 BC.
+Heraklion is also close to the major archaeological site associated with the Minoans at Knossos.

 Shops are usually closed Sundays, and close early on Monday, Wednesday and Saturday.
-Tourist shops, however, tend to open until 10pm seven days a week.
+Tourist shops, however, tend to open until 10pm seven days a week, although hours may be reduced in the winter months.
 Credit cards are not always welcomed in shops but there are numerous ATMs available that accept Visa and MasterCard, and prices are often lower if paying in cash.

 A favourite local evening pastime in Heraklion is people-watching from a sidewalk café, sipping coffee or an alcoholic drink, particularly in Liberty or Fountain Square, or at the old harbour beneath the illuminated Venetian fort.
-The city is well-supplied with clubs and bars but the music tends to be either rock-and-roll or Greek pop music.
-One of the clubs favoured by young holidaymakers is Disco Athina, near the airport.
+The city is well-supplied with clubs and bars and the music is most commonly either rock-and-roll or Greek pop music.
 Most of the better hotels offer a Cretan night with traditional performers.
-Two popular venues for traditional music and dancing are Aposperides and Sordina, both a few miles from the centre of town.

 There are opportunities for rock climbing and horseback riding, and kids will enjoy the CretAquarium Thalassocosmos, just a few miles outside the town and the biggest aquarium in the eastern Mediterranean.
 There is also a technopolis in the city with cinemas and an open-air theatre.
 It is also possible to hire a car or take a tour to explore the various archaeological sites on the rest of the island, including cathedrals and churches like St Minas, St Catherine of the Sinaites, and the Dominican Church of St Peter.